DeadSuperHero/askwise/README.md

 AskWise is a question-and-answer platform intended for teams.
 This tool is intended to serve three purposes:

+__The current build of Askwise is going through architectural adjustments, as the application is being adjusted for multi-tenant support.
+You may experience issues with deployment in the meantime.__

 * Determine which questions are getting asked the most within a company or organization
 * Provide materials to build a knowledge base, using these frequently-asked